Improve your selling strategy with the latest industry stats.

 5. Consumers are four times more likely to convert if they are referred by a friend.

 Referrals are huge in the insurance industry, and one thing many consumers talk about when referring agencies or other businesses is how they were treated.
 Provide value and be a true partner and advisor to your clients to ensure they have a good experience throughout your relationship with them.

-If I had to sum up what all of these statistics are telling us it’s that providing value from the very first touchpoint is crucial to converting AND keeping a client.
+Overall, the most important insurance sales tip to take from this blog is that providing value from the very first to last touchpoint is crucial to converting and keeping a client.

 These sales statistics are great to know as you work on your sales pitch – but after you’ve won the lead, what’s next?
 New client onboarding.

 Showing the value of your partnership doesn’t end after the deal is closed.
 Learn how to continue providing value to your new clients throughout the onboarding process using our free guide below.

 This blog was originally published on 6/10/2020.
 It has been updated and republished on 5/31/2022.

 6 Steps to Onboarding a New Client